alexch/alexch.github.com/dolores/dogarea.md

 Probably not.
 If you think about it, the current free-for-all system works pretty well.

   * Currently roughly 80% of the lawn space in Dolores Park is effectively off-leash.
-  * The area bordering 20th St., near the playground, is by social convention leash-only, and when large picnicking crowds gather, the dog owners usually gravitate away.
+  * The area bordering 20th St., near the playground, is by social convention leash-only
+  * When large picnicking crowds gather, the dog owners usually gravitate away.
+  * Dog owners don't like it when their dogs beg for sandwiches any more than the sandwich eaters do.

 Most conflicts I've seen have been between two dog owners; when a dog has bothered a human, the owner has been polite and got the dog out of there and the conflict was resolved amicably.
 But when two dog owners start yelling at each other, or a non-dog-owner feels threatened, that can escalate into a real aggressive conflict.
 (Not fun!)